val-pin/adam-p-markdown/Markdown-Cheatsheet.md

   1. Ordered sub-list
 4. And another item.

    Some text that should be aligned with the above item.
+   Two trailing spaces on a line in a list will insert a line break...
+   ...and keep the next line within the same list item.

 * Unordered list can use asterisks
 - Or minuses